mathcbc/minusGAN/README.md

 # minusGAN
-this code was based on [ALICE](https://github.com/ChunyuanLI/ALICE).
+This code was based on [ALICE](https://github.com/ChunyuanLI/ALICE).

 ### Dependencies
 - `python 2.7 or 3.5`